 Gillian Feehan (Secretary + Communications & Fundraising Committee Chair)

 Gillian is from the town of Logy Bay-Middle Cove-Outer Cove.
 She is currently enrolled in the Accelerated Nursing Program at Memorial University.
 Additionally, she is a graduate from Memorial University with a B.Sc. in Biochemistry (Nutrition).
 Gillian has been a respite care worker helping children and adults who are developmentally delayed since she was 15 years old.
 She later completed the ABA Therapy program to develop key skills for working with children living with autism.
 She enjoys animals, travelling, hiking, skiing, and particularly, volunteering within the community.
 As a life-long friend of Kate McNicholas, Gillian is both proud and honoured to be a part of the FIG Fund established by the ever-inspiring Adele Poynter.

-Lauren Mills (Communications Committee)
+Lauren Mills (Communications & Fundraising Committee Chair)